hngi/fedora/README.md

 11. Once done, DM any of the devops mentors for review.

 P.S.:
-If you are caught using this server for anything other than the task, you will be evicted from the internship.
+a) If you are caught using this server for anything other than the task, you will be evicted from the internship.
-When you document, list each member and what they contributed.
+B) When you document, list each member and what they contributed.
-Also, note, deadline might change
+C) Also, note, deadline might change